How to get from Cancun to Mexico City: 3 Best Options

 🗺️ Villahermosa

-As you drive further down the coast of the Gulf of Mexico you will come to Villahermosa.
-It is the capital of the state of Tobasco and is located about 870 kilometers from Cancun.
+As you drive further down the coast of the Gulf of Mexico, you will come to Villahermosa.
+It is the capital of the state of Tabasco and is located about 870 kilometers from Cancun.

-For people who are trying to get from Cancun to Mexico City as fast as possible, this is a great place to stop and spend the night.
+For people trying to get from Cancun to Mexico City as quickly as possible, this is a great place to stop and spend the night.

 If you are slowly enjoying the road trip, Villahermosa is still a good place to stop.